A letter from your nurse:

 Please call (218) 885-1280 ext.51154 for an appointment.

 Immunizations are important to keep your child and those around them healthy at school.
 Vaccines are recommended throughout childhood.
-Specifically, there are vaccinations required before Kindergarten and prior to entering the 7th Grade.
+Specifically, there are vaccinations required before Kindergarten and prior to entering the 7th and 12th grades.

 If you do not plan to have your child immunized for medical reasons or personal beliefs please submit a notarized conscientious objection form or documentation from your physician indicating medical exemption.